 - Users shall not use the FTCC network to intentionally gain unauthorized access to any systems or sensitive information.
-Users will not gain or attempt to gain, unauthorized access to others' files, folders, or storage areas of any kind. - The use of content management systems (e.g. Blackboard) should be to communicate and document class or educational-related activities - Fayetteville Technical Community College ensures the protection of students' privacy while taking distance education courses.
+Users will not gain or attempt to gain, unauthorized access to others' files, folders, or storage areas of any kind. - The use of content management systems (e.g. BlackBoard) should be to communicate and document class or educational-related activities. - Fayetteville Technical Community College ensures the protection of students' privacy while taking distance education courses.
 FTCC does not share distance education students' protected and identifying information with third parties.
 To protect the privacy of all students, including distance learning students, FTCC complies with the Family Educational Rights and Privacy Act (FERPA) of 1974.
-All students enrolled in distance education courses are required to verify their identity through several methods of verification including requiring a secure login and passcode to the learning management system and related resources, proctored examinations, use of test proctoring technologies, and employing authentic assessments.
-There are no student charges associated with verification of student identity. - Users are discouraged from conducting confidential transactions (e.g online banking) over the FTCC network. - Individuals are responsible for the proper use of their accounts, including proper password protection and appropriate use of Internet resources.
+All students enrolled in distance education courses are required to verify their identity through several methods of verification including requiring a secure login and passcode to the learning management system and related resources, proctored examinations, use of test proctoring technologies, and employing authentic assessments. - Users are discouraged from conducting confidential transactions (e.g online banking) over the FTCC network. - Individuals are responsible for the proper use of their accounts, including proper password protection and appropriate use of Internet resources.
 An access account assigned to an individual must not be used by others.
 Users are responsible for notifying IT Service Desk (678-8502) if they find that their account login information has been compromised in any way.